joexi/JCoder/README.md

 * Easy to use.

 ###Principle
-* NSString,NSNumber and value type only
+* Property suupport NSString,NSNumber and value type only

 ###TODO